Inside the World’s Toughest Prisons Season 7 Review – An In-Depth Exploration of Humanity and a Broken System

 An in-depth look at broken systems worldwide and how people in jail are treated no matter the conviction.

-Inside the World’s Toughest Prisons started on Netflix in 2016 and has lasted for seven seasons.
+Inside the World’s Toughest Prisons started on Netflix in 2016.
 Over the years, journalists have explored different prisons worldwide to highlight how they live in jail.

 What’s the most fascinating thing about this series is that it shows broken systems all over the world.
 Some countries are more advanced and structure their judicial system differently, while others have the worst jails in history.
 It’s important to note that some people will be charged guilty while it may not be true, and that’s where the system fails them.